7086cmd/7086cmd/README.md

 I am interested in learning Rust, Python, and TypeScript for development and Machine Learning for research purposes.

-Currently, I am an active contributor to the project [Rolldown](https://github.com/rolldown/rolldown).
+Currently, I am fully committed to contributing to the [Oxc](https://github.com/oxc-project/oxc) project and [Rolldown](https://github.com/rolldown/rolldown).

 ### Projects